StanBurton/CV/README.md

 # Summary

 Started programming in 2016.
-1 year of web development experience, mainly as a React developer. Сonfident knowledge of HTML, CSS, JavaScript, React.
+3 year of web development experience, 2 year mainly as a React developer. Сonfident knowledge of HTML, CSS, JavaScript, React.
 Studied independently and also graduated from Rsschool and MyFreedom Front-End/React development courses.
 I enjoy working in a team environment and learning new technologies.
 In addition, i've a lot of experience in the design and production of audio and video.

 # Technical Skills